 Year 1 is an exciting time for our pupils as they transition from the play-based learning of Early Years into the more formal classroom environment of Key Stage 1.
 This is their first year of the National Curriculum and although there is more time spent sitting at the table there is still lots of learning through play, exploring outside and having fun in the role-play areas!
+The children explore each Topic through challenge-based learning in the afternoons.

 In Year 1 maths, pupils develop their fluency in working with numbers up to 20 and beyond, as well as exploring time, measures, 2D and 3D shapes and simple fractions.
 They will use a wide range of practical resources such as 100 squares, counting beads and concrete objects, with plenty of hands-on activities.